Erin, a white woman with dirty blonde chin length hair is smiling. She is wearing a hot pink blazer with a blue shirt.

 upclose shot of Erin's tee that says "Making Business Successible" repeated 4 times.

-As an experienced accessibility educator, Erin offers customized training programs tailored to meet the unique needs of your business.
+As an experienced accessibility coach and strategist, Erin offers customized training programs tailored to meet the unique needs of your business.
 Whether you're just starting your accessibility journey or need to enhance your current practices, I can help.

 Partnering with me means gaining a deep understanding of accessibility principles and regulations.
 You'll learn how to create content that is accessible to all users, regardless of their abilities, and avoid potential legal issues while enhancing your brand reputation.
-I believe that accessibility education is critical for any business that wants to thrive in today's digital landscape.
-My goal is to make accessibility education simple, practical, and attainable for businesses of all sizes.
+Transform your business by embracing accessibility.
+At Mabely Q, we empower you to create digital experiences that are not just compliant but truly inclusive, helping you connect with all users and stand out as a leader in your industry.

 Ready to create a more inclusive digital experience for your customers?
 Contact Erin today and let's achieve your accessibility goals together!